On this page

 highlighted_run.font.size = size

-highlighted_run.font.highlight_color = color # THE highlight
+highlighted_run.font.highlight_color = color # The highlight

 if after_text: